-§4-206 Specifications Prepared by Other Than [State] Personnel.
+§4-104 Specifications Prepared by Other Than [Purchasing Agency] Personnel.

-The requirements of this Article regarding the purposes and nonrestrictiveness of specifications shall apply to all specifications prepared other than by [State] personnel, including, but not limited to, those prepared by architects, engineers, and designers.
+The requirements of this Article regarding the purposes and non-restrictiveness of specifications shall apply to all specifications prepared other than by [Purchasing Agency] personnel, including, but not limited to, those prepared by architects, engineers, and, when the design-build, design-buildoperate-maintain, or design-build-finance-operate-maintain project delivery method are used, those persons preparing specifications for the project.